 - Screen Schooled: Two Veteran Teachers Expose How Technology Overuse Is Making Our Kids Dumber.
 Joe Clement and Matt Miles.
-(2017) As schools rush to give every child a computer no one has asked if learning is improved or if there are downsides to overexposure to this digital technology.
+(2017) Parents and Teachers alike use this book as a bible to understand how technology has affected children’s education.
+As schools rush to give every child a computer no one has asked if learning is improved or if there are downsides to overexposure to this digital technology.
 These observant and passionate teachers aim to educate and empower the reader, showing how excess screen time can cause social and emotional problems in students.
 Instead of enhancing learning, this technology is harming their education.
 The authors provide step by step advice to effect changes in schools and institute smarter ways to educate students.

 - Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked.
 Adam Alter.
 (2017) This New York Times best selling author and professor of psychology dives into the methods of behavioral addiction and how technology companies have deliberately used this knowledge, engineering this into their products.
 He notes that compared to the 1990’and 2000’s these products are more efficient and more addictive.
 The old hooks of cigarettes, alcohol and drugs are being added to with email hooks, online shopping hooks and Instagram hooks.
 He teaches us why these products are so irresistible, why it is changing human behavior and what we can do to reverse engineer this in our lives in order to find a sane balance.